apache/pulsar/site2/website/versioned_docs/version-2.8.2/concepts-messaging.md

 > **Note**
 >
-> Once an application creates a producer with the `Exclusive` or `WaitForExclusive` access mode successfully, the instance of the application is guaranteed to be the **only one writer** on the topic.
-Other producers trying to produce on this topic get errors immediately or have to wait until they get the `Exclusive` access.
+> Once an application creates a producer with `Exclusive` or `WaitForExclusive` access mode successfully, the instance of this application is guaranteed to be the **only writer** to the topic.
+Any other producers trying to produce messages on this topic will either get errors immediately or have to wait until they get the `Exclusive` access.
 >
 > For more information, see [PIP 68: Exclusive Producer](https://github.com/apache/pulsar/wiki/PIP-68:-Exclusive-Producer).

 You can set producer access mode through Java Client API.
-For more information, see `ProducerAccessMode` in [ProducerBuilder.java](https://github.com/apache/pulsar/blob/fc5768ca3bbf92815d142fe30e6bfad70a1b4fc6/pulsar-client-api/src/main/java/org/apache/pulsar/client/api/ProducerBuilder.java).
+For more information, see `ProducerAccessMode` in [ProducerBuilder.java](https://github.com/apache/pulsar/blob/fc5768ca3bbf92815d142fe30e6bfad70a1b4fc6/pulsar-client-api/src/main/java/org/apache/pulsar/client/api/ProducerBuilder.java) file.

 ### Compression